19hours/sg-statutes/Acts/Housing and Development Act.md

 “flat” does not include such property as may be prescribed;

+“flat upgrading works” means —

+(a) such items of upgrading works as are specified by the Board to be carried out —

+(i) within a flat comprised in a building;

+(ii) within a building or any part thereof not comprised in a flat for the provision of a service in relation to water, sewerage, drainage, gas, electricity, garbage or conditioned air, or other services relating to telephone, radio, television or any other means of telecommunication, that are reasonably necessary for or connected with the enjoyment of any flat comprised in such a building; or

+(b) such other items of upgrading works approved by the Minister, being works to be carried out within a building or any part thereof not comprised in a flat, to —

+(i) facilitate the access to, and use of, the building and its facilities by persons with physical disabilities; or

+(ii) improve the fire safety or other safety features of the building or such other performance requirements for buildings as may be prescribed by any other written law,

+but does not include any specified upgrading works;

+[1/2008 wef 20/06/2008]

-“general upgrading works” means any upgrading works to be carried out in a precinct other than specified upgrading works and special upgrading works;
+“general upgrading works” means any upgrading works to be carried out in a precinct other than specified upgrading works, special upgrading works and flat upgrading works;

-“improvement contribution” means the costs in respect of general upgrading works, specified upgrading works or special upgrading works recoverable by the Board from the owner of a flat or a Town Council under section 65D(2) or (2A), as the case may be;
+“improvement contribution” means the costs in respect of general upgrading works, specified upgrading works, special upgrading works or flat upgrading works that are recoverable by the Board from the owner of a flat or a Town Council under section 65D(2) or (2A), as the case may be;

 “precinct” means a precinct declared by the Minister under section 65B;